fnbudiman/fnbudiman.github.io/index.md

 * M.Sc.
 Scholarship from <a href="https://ksu.edu.sa/en/">King Saud University</a>, 2010-2013

 ## Areas of Interest
-* Detection and pattern recognition of partial discharge in high-voltage apparatuses
+* Stochastic optimization of microgrids and power systems (current)
-* Stochastic optimization of microgrids and power systems
+* Detection and pattern recognition of partial discharge in high-voltage apparatuses (past)

 ## Work Experiences
 * Lecturer at <a href="https://www.uii.ac.id/">Universitas Islam Indonesia</a>, 2015-now